rupeshkr-in/Coffee-Shop-Sales-/README.md

 ## 🔍 Key Insights
-### 1. Quantity Ordered by Hours (Line Chart)
+## 1. Quantity Ordered by Hours (Line Chart)
--The sales volume starts increasing significantly from 7 AM.
+* The sales volume starts increasing significantly from 7 AM.
--Peak hours are between 8 AM - 10 AM, with the highest number of orders.
+* Peak hours are between 8 AM - 10 AM, with the highest number of orders.
 -After 10 AM, sales start to decline and remain steady.
 -The lowest activity is seen post 6 PM.
 3. % Size Distribution Based on Orders (Pie Chart)